With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Tricity Family Services is a mental health treatment center in Geneva, IL, located at 1120 Randall Court, 60134 zip code area.
 Tricity Family Services provides outpatient treatment.
-Tricity Family Services offers behavior modification, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Tricity Family Services offers dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
 Tricity Family Services also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with trauma.
 Additional services at Tricity Family Services consist of case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.